Complete Guide to Creating a Comprehensive Estate Planning List

 Drafting Legal Documents

 Drafting essential legal documents anchors the estate planning process.
-Wills specify asset distribution and name executors.
+Will specify asset distribution and name executors.
 Trusts outline how and when assets are given to beneficiaries.
-Durable power of attorney grants authority to manage financial and legal matters in case of incapacitation.
+A durable power of attorney grants authority to manage financial and legal matters in case of incapacitation.
 Healthcare directives, including living wills and medical power of attorney, ensure medical wishes are respected.
 Beneficiary designations for insurance policies and retirement accounts avoid probate.

 Reviewing and Updating Regularly